A Guide for YOU and YOUR DOCTOR

 -Did you have any unusual exposures or changes in your job processes prior to the onset of symptoms?

 -Do you have any allergy symptoms, such as runny nose, nasal congestion, or itchy, watery eyes?
-Are these symptoms worse at work?
+Are these symptoms worse at work? - Document a history of occupational exposures.

 -Download an electronic occupational history exposure form